Top 5 Stadiums in Germany

 Also called Westfalenstadion, the Signal Iduna Park in Dortmund is home to the biggest and most popular football club, Borussia Dortmund.

-It is the only stadium in Germany that can hold a capacity of spectators of over 81,000 (standing and seated), while an international capacity of over 65,000 (seated).
+It is the only stadium in Germany that can hold a capacity of spectators of over 81,000 (standing and seated), with an international capacity of over 65,000 (installed).
 It is by far the biggest stadium in the country.

-The Signal Iduna Park also has the Yellow Wall, the hugest terrace in European football, and holds a capacity of around 24,000 fans on its own.
+The Signal Iduna Park also has the Yellow Wall, the hugest European football terrace, with a capacity of around 24,000 fans.

 This stadium has a unique atmosphere that attracts thousands of people every week.
-It is made of four roofed grandstands and is directly situated next to Stadion Rote Erde.
+It comprises four roofed grandstands and is directly situated next to Stadion Rote Erde.

-The ground originally opened on 2nd April 1974 to host the 1974 World Cup.
+The ground initially opened on 2nd April 1974 to host the 1974 World Cup.
 This stadium hosted the 2006 FIFA World Cup.
-During this, the arena was called FIFA World Cup Stadium Dortmund due to sponsorship contracts.
+The arena was called FIFA World Cup Stadium Dortmund during this time due to sponsorship contracts.

 This stadium is the seventh largest in Europe and home to the second-largest German top-flight European club after Camp Nou.
 Its annual season tickets reached 55,000 in 2015.
 It organizes several international matches as well.

 Situated in Munich, Bavaria, Allianz Arena is home to one of the biggest and most successful football clubs, Bayern Munich.
 This club is the current champion of the Bundesliga club.
-Previously the club played one of their home games at Munich Olympic Stadium since 1972.
+Previously, the club has played one of their home games at Munich Olympic Stadium since 1972.

 Allianz Arena holds a capacity of over 70,000 for international matches and 75,000 for domestic ones.
 It is divided into three tiers.
-The lower tier can hold up to 20,000, the middle tier up to 24,000, and the upper tier up to 22,000 spectators.
+The lower tier can hold up to 20,000 spectators, the middle tier can hold up to 24,000, and the upper tier can hold up to 22,000 spectators.

 The stadium consists of 2000 business seats, 400 seats for the press, and 106 luxury boxes.